alphagov/govwifi-dev-docs/source/documentation/accessing-the-infrastructure.md

 [govwifi-build](https://github.com/alphagov/govwifi-build) repository on your local machine.

-You should now be able to connect to each of the hosts using ssh and the hostnames mentioned in `instructions.txt`
+You should now be able to connect to each of the hosts using ssh and the hostnames mentioned in `instructions.txt`.

 Example: